znyi/face-api-usage/README.md

 ## How to run

-After switching to this branch, you can run the code on your browser by going to Hyper terminal, navigate to this project file and run the commands below:
+After navigating to the project directory, you can run the code on your browser by entering the commands below:

 ### `npm i`